What's Best, a GED® or High School Diploma?

 Can I Still Get My High School Diploma?

 Some states have adult high schools, where you can take classes and earn a high school diploma.
-Most often, though, adult education is a route to a high school equivalency diploma, earned by taking the GED test, HiSET exam, or TASC test, depending on your state.
+Most often, though, adult education is a route to a high school equivalency diploma, earned by taking the GED test or HiSET exam, depending on your state.

 Fake “Internet high schools” claim to offer high school diplomas or "GEDs," but these are actually worthless.
 A few schools offer high school diplomas, but they can be costly and take several years.
 Even then, some employers or colleges won't take the certificate if it's based on online testing.